-DST 315 Introduction to Deaf View/Image Art (3) This course is cross-listed and is otherwise known as DST315.
-This course introduces a humanistic perspective on De'VIA and Deaf artists.
+DST 315 Introduction to Deaf View/Image Art (3) This course introduces a humanistic perspective on De'VIA and Deaf artists.
 Deaf View/Image Art ( De'VIA ) refers to works by artists who express their Deaf experiences through visual art.
 Students will also explore how other minority groups ( such as feminists, African Americans, Native Americans, etc).
 Use art as an expression of resistance.
 This course involves slide presentations of minority arts and De'VIA and group discussions.
 Prerequisite: DST 201.

-DST 316 Disability Studies (3)

-This course will introduce students to the field of Disability Studies.
+DST 316 Disability Studies (3) This course will introduce students to the field of Disability Studies.
 As an emerging interdisciplinary field of study, Disability Studies does not approach disability as a "medical condition, but as a human condition" (Charlton).
 Instead of studying the causes and rehabilitation of persons with disabilities, we will explore the historical, social, political, religious, philosophical, and cultural influences that "construct" the category of "disability."
 We will also examine how persons with disabilities construct their own meanings and identities.
 Prerequisite: DST 101 or GSR 103.